wjakob/nanobind/docs/typing.rst

 The modified signature is shown in generated stubs, docstrings, and error messages (e.g., when a function receives incompatible arguments).

+Besides :cpp:class:`nb::sig <sig>`, nanobind also provides a lighter-weight alternative to only modify the signature of  a specific function default argument via :cpp:func:`nb::arg("name").sig("signature") <arg::sig>`.

 .. _typing_signature_classes:

 Classes